IB Engineering IA Project Ideas: A Complete Guide for 2026

 Analysis Statement: “Adding 5 mm insulation increased mean temperature from 55°C to 62°C (27% increase), reducing time to reach target by 27%.
 Beyond 5 mm, gains diminish (62→64°C, 3% increase for doubled insulation thickness).”

-Evaluation: Discussion of Errors + Improvements
+Evaluation: Discussion of Errors and Improvements

 Common Student Mistake: “The project worked perfectly, no errors.”